-• Political parties - i. leads to competition - people get to choose from among various contenders for power ii. power does not remain with any one party iii. coalition governments are formed if any party to get the majority fails iv. parties have to perform to remain in power industrial workers dowry, child marriage, exploitation of women and children.
+- Political parties i. leads to competition people get to choose from among various contenders for power - ii. power does not remain with any one party - iii. coalition governments are formed if any party fails to get the majority - iv. parties have to perform to remain in power - Pressure Groups they influence the govt. and force them to change policies eg. Farmers, traders, industrialists, industrial workers - Movements -- Social movements sometimes bring about changes by forcing the govt. to change laws .Eg. movements against dowry, child marriage, exploitation of women and children.